Stephen Hutchings – Tree #3

 Hutchings has been featured in a number of traveling museum exhibitions across Canada: 2010 Landscapes for the End of Time Travel to 4 museums and gallery, starting at the Glenbow Museum in Calgary Alberta, featuring 8 x 18 ft canvas works with published critical essays by: Colleen Sharpe, Curator of Art, Glenbow Museum, Petra Halkes, writer/curator/teacher/artist, Mary Reid, Director/Curator of Art Gallery of the University of Manitoba and Vincent Varga, Executive Director and CEO of the Mendel Art Gallery in Saskatchewan and opened with the Griffin Quartet Ensemble.
 In 2012, Fury consisted of 6 paintings of storms for the Canadian Museum of Nature in Ottawa Ontario.
 In 2019, the Beaverbrook Art Gallery exhibited Landscape Tales with a hardcover publication including a forward by John Leroux, Manager of Collections and Exhibitions.

 Stephen Hutchings’ work is based in drawing, an interest he has had since childhood.
 Hutchings’ academic background includes studies in biology, literature and fine art, graduating with a degree in Art History.
-His current work combines drawing with digital photography and computer manipulation to create images that have a heightened sense of reality.
-On a technical level, his paintings combine 19th Century photographic techniques with charcoal drawing directly on the canvas.
-Colour is applied through the application of layers of oil glazes, or tints; each canvas may receive up to ten such layers.
+A master in chiaroscuro, Hutchings combines 19th Century photographic technique with charcoal drawing directly on the canvas to create images that have a heightened sense of reality.
+Colour is applied through the application of layers of oil glazes, or tints; each canvas may receive up to 10 such layers.
 The final result is a presentation of the unique refinement and energetic qualities that only a drawing can provide.